lynnvdbo/your-tribe-squad-page/docs/visuele-hierarchie.md

 Joshua Porter schrijft in zijn artikel over _principles of user interface design_:
 > A strong visual hierarchy is achieved when there is a clear viewing order to the visual elements on a screen.
 Most people don't notice visual hierarchy but it is one of the easiest ways to strengthen (or weaken) a design

-Voordat je met visuele hiërarchie variaties gaat maken van je ontwerp, gaan we eerst wat oefeningen doen om Figma te leren.
+Voordat je met visuele hiërarchie gaat ontwerpen, gaan we eerst wat oefeningen doen om Figma te leren.